 Cyclists are very well catered for in the city where there are several trails that will allow you to crisscross the city without competing for road space with buses and cars.

-The whole of East Lothian's range of challenging Links courses are only a short drive away.
+The whole of East Lothian's range of challenging Links courses is only a short drive away.
 The Open Qualifying courses of Gullane, Dunbar, Longniddry and North Berwick West offer a challenge to the best of golfers – even if the wind does not blow.
 The less well-known courses at North Berwick East Links, Whitekirk and Kilspindie offer a great day out for golfers of all abilities.